Fort Gates Ferry: Location and history

 The Fort Gates Ferry, also known as the Gateway Ferry, connects Fort Gates Ferry Road near Pomona Park on the east bank of the St. Johns River with Forest Service Road 43, leading to Salt Springs in the Ocala National Forest, on the west bank.
 The ferry first entered service in 1853, and it is the oldest ferry service still operating in Florida.
 It was operated as a military ferry by the Confederate Army during the American Civil War.

 The current ferry began operation in 1914, and is one of four still operating in the state of Florida.
 The ferry, part of the Florida Black Bear Scenic Byway, consists of a barge pushed by a tugboat converted from a 1910 Sharpie sailboat.
 It has a weight limit of 15 t.
 The tugboat, named Too Wendy, is 18 ft long and is powered by a 65 hp diesel engine.
 Hurricane Gladys sunk the ferry's tugboat in 1968; service was suspended until it could be raised.

 In 1972, an automobile commercial featuring Paul Newman was filmed on the Fort Gates Ferry.
 In 2009 the ferry was part of a route named the "World's Worst Commute" in a contest run to promote a brand of motor oil.

 Traffic

 The ferry, with a toll of $10, is one of four in Florida.
 Operating daily except Tuesday during daylight hours, it has an estimated annual traffic load of 1,500 vehicles per year.
 The ferry takes ten minutes to cross the one mile (1.6 km) span of the river; it can carry two to four pickup trucks, a dozen motorcycles, or 38 dirt bikes or bicycles.

 The ferry is privately operated by the Fort Gates Fish Camp, and is funded by Putnam County as a public transportation service; the subsidy was set at $10,000 per year in 1995.
-Putnum County is planning on replacing the ferry landings with new structures.
+Putnam County is planning on replacing the ferry landings with new structures.